-There are so many really cool new developments in Africa this year that we decided to follow our Top Worldwide Hotel Openings 2016 feature with a list focused exclusively on this part of the world.
-They are new additions to our bucket list.
+There were so many cool new hotel openings in Africa in the ’16 and ’17 that we decided to follow our Top Worldwide Hotel Openings 2016 feature with a list focused squarely on this part of the world.
+The hotels, lodges and safari camps featured here are new additions to our bucket list.

-This continent proves to be truly hot—in more than one sense—especially for the discerning traveller who seeks a little bit of adventure beyond luxury accommodation.
+Africa is hot—in more than one sense—especially for the discerning traveler who is on the lookout for a bit of adventure on top of luxury accommodation.
 That said, our list is not just about safaris.
 Some fantastic beach resorts are also here, and other head-turners we want to visit ASAP.

 1 The Highlands Ngorongoro Crater, Tanzania